rssys/snowboard/README.md

    The above command will execute Snowboard on the concurrent input and the execution result will be stored in `SNOWBOARD_STORAGE/reproduce-XXXX`.

-2. Checking the occurrence of bugs
+2. Check the occurrence of bugs

    Please follow the instruction in Section: Inspecting-concurrency-testing-results.